ritabc/rails-decision-log/README.md

 ## Goals for the Application
 * Continue to work with Hart's Mill Eco-Village to design this product with their needs in mind
 * Beautify and advance the site's style
-* 'Forgot Password' feature for Leaders and Supers
+* 'Forgot Password' feature for Leaders and Supers, and Action Mailer in general
-* Add password length validation and corresponding error message : if the user tries to sign up with a short password, there is an appropriate error message
+  - Additionally, a request invite feature where a viewer could enter their email, and an email would be sent to the super admins, telling them who requested to be added.
-* Improve test coverage integration tests
+* Improve test coverage, including integration tests
 * Have HM be a group - other organizations could use this tool as well
 * 'Request Invite' feature: Since edits to these decisions are done by Hart's Mill Members only, a form where a viewer can request to be added as an leaders should be available.
 This would send an email the supers